 - College dorms

 If you are a renter you should protect your assets inside your apartment with renters insurance.
-This includes but is not limited to: (clothing, furniture, jewelry, electronics).
+This includes but is not limited to: clothing, furniture, jewelry, and electronics.

 Your landlord's insurance policy does not cover your personal property.

-Renter's policies are cheaper, let one of our agents quote your apartment unit today!
+Renter's policies are cheaper than you think.
+Let one of our agents quote your apartment unit today!

 Common areas are typically covered by your association's insurance policy.
-Your bylaws may dictate what you are responsible for insuring your unit.
+Your bylaws may dictate what you are responsible for insuring in regards to your unit.
 Some examples of what you need to cover are:

 - Furniture, appliances, and other personal property items.

-- Kitchen, bathroom, cabinets, fixtures, and similar items.
+- Kitchens, bathrooms, cabinets, fixtures, and similar items.